KennethNyariro/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This file will print Hello World
-This file will print the confused smiley
+This script will print confused smiley